iamalion/critter-sitter/Proposal/capstone-proposal.md

 - Ability for others to add notes"

 What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?

+- Possibly Tailwind, which is a CSS library for React
+- Auth0 or Axios for authentication

 Is there anything else you'd like your instructor to know?